Piszmog/watercooler-chat/README.md

 Application for a simple chat server to allow for remote teammates to have their 'watercooler moments'.

+##### Approach
+Initially creating the Watercooler Chat required understanding how to create a TELNET server.
+Luckily a library called [Go-Telnet](https://github.com/reiver/go-telnet) exists to help make it easy to create a server.
+Following the library's example apps, a client that would echo commands entered by a user was created.

+The next objective was to have two clients be able to write messages back and forth.
+This required each client having some form of access to the other client's `telnet.Writer` attribute.
+This meant that clients needed the ability to look each other up from a registry/cache and the `telnet.Writer` needed to be associated with the connected client.
+Once this was complete, users could send messages to each other by writing messages to each other's `telnet.Writer`.

+After clients could send message back and forth with a formatted message of who sent the message and when the message was sent, rooms were created to allow users to be separated.
+Much like users, this required a registry/cache to save and lookup rooms.

+With a registry of users and rooms, this could be encapsulated into a 'server' that would house all registered users and rooms.

+##### Process
+1. When the server starts, a `ChatServer` is created with a default room called `main`
+2. When a user connects over TELNET, the user selects a user name
+3. The user is registered with the specified username
+4. The user then selects a room to join
+5. If a room that does not exist is select, the room is created
+6. The user is registered with the room
+7. When a user sends a message, the room looks up all the users registered to the room/server and sends the message to those users

 ## Starting Server
 The chat server can be started by running `./watercooler-chat` (or `watercooler-chat.exe` on Windows).
 A configuration file can be provided using the `-c` flag.
 If a configuration file is not provided, defaults are used.

+Sometimes logging to the console is required for debugging, passing the flag `-d` enables writing to the log file and to the console.

 ## Server Configuration
 The chat server can be configured with the following JSON file.